BHGC/website/content/join/index.md

 ## Next chance is in September 2015

 The next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2015.
-Signup typically happens once a year in early September (after the Labor Day weekend) and only in person.
+Signup happens once a year, typically in early September (after the Labor Day weekend), and only in person.
 As a rough guide, see previous years below.
 See also the [About] page.